• Skip to primary navigation

 Phi Phi’s talent show was by far the worst from all the girls.
 Phi Phi might have a cool voice, but we’ve yet to discover a context where that’s clear.
 Singing a seemingly improvised song acappella with tons of shifts in key and tempo is definitely not the context.

 You know how Santino used to say “I question your taste level”?
 I feel that way about Phi Phi after this episode.
-What self-aware queen would come in a halloween costume and put herself up against these killers (particularly Adore and Alaska, both singing) with this hot mess of a performance?
+What self-aware queen would come in a halloween costume and put herself up against these killers (particularly Adore and Alaska, both singers) with this hot mess of a performance?
 It makes me question if Phi Phi even has the wherewithal to make it through Snatch Game next week.

 9. Adore Delano